forbesmyester/pipeawesome2/README.md

     destination: '-'
 ```

-This is the normal way to get output from Pipeawesome. the output can be sent to "`-`" for STDOUT, "`_`" for STDERR, anything else is taken as a filename where data will be wrote to.
+This is the normal way to get data out from Pipeawesome. the output can be sent to "`-`" for STDOUT, "`_`" for STDERR or a file, which is specified by using any other value.

 ### Component: Junction